Hyon0930/MusicTechPapers/README.md

 This git repo is to create archive of academic papers regarding music technologies.
 This main page summarizes the list of papers and each direcory shows detailed contents of each paper, i.e. publshed year, title, authors,

+## Acknowledgement

+This archive is inspired by two sources; [AutomaticMixingPapers](https://github.com/csteinmetz1/AutomaticMixingPapers) by [Christian Steinmetz](https://www.christiansteinmetz.com/) and [Paper With Code](https://paperswithcode.com/).
+Special thanks to them for their amazing work.

 ## Structure